 The Superannuation Guarantee contributions are legislated to rise from 2022 to 12% by 2025.

-In most cases you can’t access your super until you are over your preservation age, which is age 55 if you were born before 1 July 1960.
+In most cases you can’t access your super until you are over your preservation age.
 There are a few circumstances where you can access your super early.